SoftwareHeritage/swhapguide/swhap@inria.md

 However, if your source code is not machine-readable (typically your code is a paper listing), a little prework is required so that your code can be ingested in the Software Heritage Archive.

 1) Use a scanner to digitalize your code.
 If your code is too long to be scanned in its entirety, select a section that you find most relevant for archiving.
-2) Convert your code to a machine-readable format, for example by using an OCR tool such as [OCR.space](https://ocr.space/)
+2) Convert your code to a machine-readable format, for example by using an OCR tool such as [OCR.space](https://ocr.space/) and paste your code into a text editor.
-3) Check for any error, correct if needed, and save your code in a file, using the file extension linked to the programming language asociated with your code.
+3) Check for any error, correct if needed, and save your code using the file extension linked to the programming language asociated with your code.

 ### A Github account

+Source code ingestion into the Software Heritage archives will require your source code to be uploaded into a public forge first, such as Github or Gitlab.
+In this guide we will show you how to do it using Github, and you will therefore need a Github account.
+If you do not already own one, you can easily create it [here](https://github.com/signup).

+### A Linux Console

+To properly deposit your source code into the archive, you will need to use the Git versionning management system.
+You do not need an extensive understanding of Git mechanisms to do so and we will guide you step by step.
+However the command lines we will use are written for a Linux exploitation system.
+If you are already a Linux user, you can skip this step.
+If you are not a Lunix user, you can download a Linux